rosirioja/pharmacy/README.md

 pharmacy
 ========

-This website is like inventory of medicines in a pharmaceutical shop.
+This website is school project made to be like an inventory of medicines in a pharmaceutical shop.
 Basically CRUD (inventory, suppliers, customer sales, users)

 It also contains cashier module, wherein customers can buy products found in the inventory,